whusnoopy/taobao_checker/README.md

-tb_checker
+taobao_checker
 ==========

 A tiny tool to check item price on different host of taobao

-tb_checker is a free software, you can use, modify or distribute it without restriction, visit http://whusnoopy.github.io/tb_checker/LICENSE.html for more detail
+taobao_checker is a free software, you can use, modify or distribute it without restriction, visit http://whusnoopy.github.io/taobao_checker/LICENSE.html for more detail

 Demo
 ----